-http://bucksfire.gov.uk/files/7814/4301/6123/Audited Annual Financial Statements 2014-15.pdf
+http://bucksfire.gov.uk/files/3114/7014/8721/Statement of Accounts 2 015 16 Post Audit Adjustments FINAL SIGNED.pdf

-- 2.3 The financial statements are required to be audited under the Audit Commission Act 1998.
-The auditors are responsible for: - forming an opinion on the financial statements; - reviewing the Annual Governance Statement; - forming a conclusion on the arrangements that the Authority has in place to secure economy, efficiency and effectiveness in its use of resources. - 2.4 The table overleaf summarises the findings from all elements of the appointed auditor's work. - 2.5 The appointed auditors noted the following in their annual audit letter: - The organisation has proper arrangements in place for securing financial resilience - The organisation has proper arrangements for challenging how it secures economy, efficiency and effectiveness - 2.6 The auditors also tested for the risk of management 'override' but found no evidence of inappropriate or biased management decisions having been made. - 2.7 In addition to the statutory requirement to publish annual financial results, the government is committed to increasing transparency across local authorities.
-One of the first steps in this process is for the publication online of information relating to spend items in excess of £500.
-In accordance with that requirement, the Authority is publishing monthly schedules of payments, which can be found on our website:
+- 2.3 The financial statements are required to be audited under the Local Audit and Accountability Act 2014.
+The auditors are responsible for: - forming an opinion on the financial statements; - reviewing the Annual Governance Statement; - forming a conclusion on the arrangements that the Authority has in place to secure economy, efficiency and effectiveness in its use of resources. - 2.4 The table overleaf summarises the findings from all elements of the appointed auditor's work. - 2.5 The appointed auditors concluded that: - They did not identify any significant weaknesses in the Authority's arrangements in relation to the risk of it not being able to plan its finances effectively to support the sustainable delivery of strategic priorities and maintain statutory functions; - The Authority has proper arrangements to secure value for money in its use of resources. - 2.6 The Authority's internal auditors also produce an annual report on the internal control environment.
+In this report, the Chief Internal Auditor noted: